 Since moringa trees are primarily grown for their seed pods (drumsticks), moringa flowers are hardly available in the market.
 So we prepare poriyal in small quantity exclusively for a lactating mother in our family.
 It is preferred to cook buds & young white blossoms gently and use them in salad, soup, or curry.
 Please beware that it is not recommended to take moringa flowers during pregnancy as it may lead to miscarriage.

 Idli with ketti chutney is a popular street food among bachelors who miss their home-cooked food for breakfast.
-Both my grandmothers prepared ketti chutney (meaning thick chutney) everyday, and they taste delicious when served particularly with spongy idli/ dosa.
-Nowadays we don’t prepare this chutney often, and we prefer to make a quick watery chutney that does not require any tempering.
+Both my grandmothers prepared ketti chutney (meaning thick chutney) every day.
+It tastes delicious when served with spongy idli/ dosa.
+Nowadays we don’t prepare this chutney often, and we prefer to make a simple coconut chutney that does not require any tempering.

 Dal Tadka is a simple but a hearty lentil curry flavored with fried cumin seeds & red chillies.
 It is the most popular dish served with roti, naan, or pulav, and it can be prepared easily with commonly available ingredients in no time.
 Dal can be made spicy by adding the tadka (tempering) or rich by preparing the tadka in ghee.
 Without tadka this dal can be devoured as a hot lentil soup on a cold winter night.